Medical Student Curriculum: Bladder Drainage

 - Use of a brief type diaper can delay patient self-harm by acting as an additional barrier to protect patients trying to grasp their Foley catheters inappropriately.

 - Use one or more “decoy” catheters.
-These can be taped to the outer covering of diapers or other coverings.
+These can be taped to the outlside of diapers or other coverings.
 Patients can play with these harmlessly all they want without any risk of injury.
 Nurses love this option because it really works well and it’s such an obvious solution!

 - Place the pants on the patient or put each leg through the arm hole of an upside down hospital gown.
 Again, it provides an additional barrier the patient must work through to access the catheter.

-It is recommended that nursing staffs be instructed in these measures and encouraged to utilize them when appropriate, particularly in high risk patients, to help minimize these painful and harmful events.
+It is recommended that nursing staff be instructed in these measures and encouraged to utilize them when appropriate, particularly in high-risk patients, to help minimize these painful and harmful events.

 7. Suprapubic Tubes and How to Change Them